hamtech-CodePath/Flixs/README.md

 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [ ] Customize the navigation bar.

 The following **additional** features are implemented: